shuyiyu/problem-set-2/README.md

 # problem-set-2
-Submit your assignment here (see workflow in the syllabus for help
+Submit your assignment here (see workflow in the syllabus for help).

+Note all necessary files (data, paper, etc.) are included in the `PSET 2 Files` subdirectory.